MerlinJu/GetMagic31/README.md

 - 👋 Hi, I’m @GetMagic31
-- 👀 I’m interested in Python
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Tailwind CSS
-- 💞️ I’m looking to collaborate on nothing
-- 📫 How to reach me --> not yet
+- 📫 How to reach me --> m.jupe@gmx.de

 <!---
 GetMagic31/GetMagic31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.